18F/API-All-the-X/pages/apis_in_data_catalogs.md

 ![screen shot 2014-12-02 at 3 43 19 pm](https://cloud.githubusercontent.com/assets/633088/5270545/fc4cda6a-7a39-11e4-909f-4708a255e928.png)

-Note that the API is alongside other distribution objects that describe downloadable access to the sample data.
-More guidance on [describing distributions](https://project-open-data.cio.gov/v1.1/schema/#distribution) can be found on Project Open Data.
+More guidance on [describing APIs in the metadata schema](https://project-open-data.cio.gov/v1.1/api/) can be found on Project Open Data.